Room-11/cv-pls.com/chatroom_pact.md

  4. Repeat the same question.
 Every 30 seconds, since no-one replied to you yet!
  5. Star messages that are too specific to understand in general context, or random messages without interest.
  6. Ignore the "Chatroom Don'ts".
- 7. Greet with "good evening" when you enter the room.